dkobak/simclr-cifar10/README.md

 #### ResNet18

-* Chen & He (SimSiam paper https://arxiv.org/abs/2011.10566) report **91.1** (Figure D1).
+* Chen & He (SimSiam paper https://arxiv.org/abs/2011.10566) report **91.1** linear accuracy (Figure D1).
 They use SGD with momentum, and we borrow their hyperparameters.
 Here is an unofficial repository implementing their methods: https://github.com/PatrickHua/SimSiam.
 It uses linear evaluation trained with data augmentations.
 Rusak et al. (https://arxiv.org/abs/2407.00143) report **90.9** following the SimSiam paper hyperparameters (Table 1).
 * Ermolov et al. (W-MSE paper https://arxiv.org/abs/2007.06346) report **91.8** linear accuracy (Table 1).
 They use Adam on frozen representations for evaluation.
 They also use Adam for SimCLR training, which I haven not see anywhere else.
 I tried using Adam with their hyperparameters and scheduler, and I got much worse results.
 I do not know why.
 They seem to be using a batch norm layer after the projection head; I do not know if it matters.
 Their repository is here: https://github.com/htdt/self-supervised.
 * Here is a repository https://github.com/p3i0t/SimCLR-CIFAR10 that claims 92.9 accuracy.
 It uses SGD with suboptimal hyperparameters (base learning rate 0.36, momentum 1e-6), employs some weird implementation choices (like clipping cosine similarity to be non-negative, or accidentally ending up with base learning rate 0.36=0.6*0.6), and does not properly freeze the backbone during evaluation.
 I do not trust the results there.